Skip to content

 Test name: name

-Test status: status
+Test status: test.outcome

-The last example produces a summary report that only contains a testcases table for all non-successful test cases with default columns.
+The last example produces a summary report that only contains a test cases table for all non-successful test cases with default columns.
 The style of the summary report is adjusted using style element in order to add a logo on the top of the page, and the scripts element is used to override default libraries location.
 Please note that in the scripts element, opening and closing <script> tags are provided, whereas style element content is not surrounded by tags.

 insights: